On this page

 Who uses it

-Applicants who need to report a lost or stolen passport use Form DS-64 as part of their application process at a U.S. embassy or consulate, as detailed in the U.S. Passport Renewal Application guide.
+Applicants seeking a visa use DS-64 as part of the visa application process at a U.S, as described in the U.S. Passport Renewal Application guide](/en/united-states/guides/b2-visitor-tourism-guide) guide. embassy or consulate.

 When it is used